Stay on top of the customer’s experience in the 5G eraCigniti Technologies

 Digital Assurance is not static.
 Shifting-right is now just as important as shifting-left.
 We have to be using tools and techniques such as digital experience monitoring to capture and report back on these real- time experience metrics.
 Digital assurance is not a linear path with a starting point and an end point – when done right, it is an “always on” loop.

-Here is the link to access the on-demand webinar where our panel of experts, Ramnik Kamo, EVP, Chief Information & People Officer at Mavenir, Rashmi Varma, Founder & CTO at Innovate5G, Mark Shorrocks, Strategic Partner at Schooley Mitchell, and Pradeep spoke on how to stay ahead of your Customers’ Experience in the age of 5G.
+Here is the link to access the on-demand webinar where our panel of experts, Ramnik Kamo, EVP, Chief Information & People Officer at Mavenir, Rashmi Varma, Founder & CTO at Innovate5G, and Mark Shorrocks, Strategic Partner at Schooley Mitchell, spoke on how to stay ahead of your Customers’ Experience in the age of 5G.

 Why should you watch the webinar?

 The 2020 Gartner Market Guide for Digital Experience Monitoring predicts that “By 2025, 70% of digital business initiatives will require enterprises to report on digital experience”.

 Assuring a digital experience while keeping up with technological upgrades is critical for today’s global organizations.
 5G is one such technology that will play a fundamental role and also create opportunities to transform the digital experience.

 In this virtual event, you have the opportunity to learn from global thought leaders how 5G will transform digital experiences.
 Deep dive into the evolution of connected data sources, measurement, and analysis of pre, post and real-time data to predict customers’ digital experiences.